Obu541/Restaurant-Order-Analysis/README.md

 ## 🔥 Key Insights:
 ### 1. Menu Composition & Pricing Analysis:
 - The menu consists of 32 dishes, with a mix of categories including American, Asian, Italian, and Mexican.
-- The most expensive item is Shrimp Scampi ($19.95), however the Humburger is the most popular.### 2.
-Customer Preferences & Ordering Trends:
+- The most expensive item is Shrimp Scampi ($19.95), the least expensive
+### 2. Customer Preferences & Ordering Trends:

 Hamburgers (American) and Chicken Tacos (Mexican) are the most ordered items, with Hamburgers having the highest number of purchases.